bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - removed dnet.exec in favor of ns.exec.
 Exec itself does not need a password, but the target server requires a session with the current script (via authenticate or connectToSession with the right password), root access, and a direct connection or stasis link or backdoor.

 - removed dnet.scp in favor of ns.scp.
-The SOURCE server requires a session.
-This means that pulling files FROM the darkweb requires a session, but writing to anywhere is restricted.
+The destination server requires a session (effectively requiring a backdoor or stasis link for remote scp INTO the darkweb, like exec)

 - Backdoored servers are more likely to be targeted for restarts (which remove backdoors) or going offline, which makes them less reliable and naturally reduces their number over time
 - Backdooring too many servers starts to accrue a debuff to authenticate() time taken